PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntAutonomous_Regigigas2.md

    > - Battle animations are off.
    > - Your lead Pokémon does not have high happiness.
    > - Your lead Pokémon does not have an ability that activates upon entry to battle.
-   > - The first move on your lead Pokémon (Reversal) is fully PP up’ed to 24 PP.
+   > - The first move on your lead Pokémon (Reversal) is fully PP up'ed to 24 PP.

 ### Instructions